StudyFinder

 Dissecting the role of acetaldehyde in oral carcinogenesis

-Recruiting
+Status: Recruiting

 The goal of this study is to better understand how drinking alcohol may lead to oral cancers.
 Acetaldehyde, a chemical formed when the body breaks down alcohol, is believed to play an important role.
 This study will measure acetaldehyde and DNA damage levels in the mouth of participants after a low dose of alcohol.
-The levels will be compared between three groups, all having different degrees of risk for developing oral cancer, in order to identify DNA damage that might be crucial to cancer formation.
+The levels will be compared between three groups, all having different degrees of risk for developing oral cancer, and with non-drinkers to identify DNA damage that might be important to cancer formation.
+We also want to understand how alcohol can affect the bacteria in our mouths and how that might impact oral DNA damage.

-Male or Female
+Sex: Male or Female

-18 years and over
+Age Group: 18 years and over

 Inclusion Criteria:

-• 21 to 45 years of age: alcohol drinker of Eastern Asian descent who experiences flushing (reddening or warming of face) when drinking
+• Alcohol drinkers of Eastern Asian descent who experiences flushing (reddening or warming of face) when drinking {ages 21 - 45}

 Exclusion Criteria: